-Real estate are properties that consists of land or buildings.
-So, real estate business involves buying, selling or renting these properties, building and land.
+Real estates are properties that consist of land or buildings.
+So, the real estate business involves buying, selling, or renting these properties, buildings, and land.
 Real estate agents help homeowners, businesses and investors buy and sell all four types of real estate.

 Also Read: How Real Estate investment Works

-The real estate business is also involved in other parts like loan servicing, residential properties, commercial properties and so on..
-Examples of residential real estate are condos, houses, undeveloped land and townhouses; That of commercial real estate includes office buildings, retail store buildings and warehouses; while examples of industrial real estate are factories, farms and mines.
+The real estate business is also involved in other parts like loan servicing, residential properties, commercial properties, and so on..
+Examples of residential real estate are condos, houses, undeveloped land, and townhouses; That commercial real estate includes office buildings, retail store buildings, and warehouses; while examples of industrial real estate are factories, farms, and mines.

 The Real Estate Business in Nigeria

-Real estate business in Nigeria is the real deal!
-In fact, it is among the long lasting businesses in Nigeria.
-The industry has become a hot cake through so many years, making resourceful entrepreneurs who have gone into it reap the blooming rewards.
+The real estate business in Nigeria is the real deal!
+In fact, it is among the long-lasting businesses in Nigeria.
+The industry has become a hot cake over so many years, making resourceful entrepreneurs who have gone into it reap the blooming rewards.

-Since Nigerians will always need to buy, sell and rent houses, shops, land and office buildings, the need to consult real estate agent or expert is unavoidable.
-This is the reason real estate industry has abundant business opportunities as well as topping charts as the 5th largest contributor to the GDP of Africa’s largest economy.
+Since Nigerians will always need to buy, sell and rent houses, shops, land, and office buildings, the need to consult a real estate agent or expert is unavoidable.
+This is the reason the real estate industry has abundant business opportunities as well as topping the charts as the 5th largest contributor to the GDP of Africa’s largest economy.

 How to Start your Real Estate Business?